 Walking someone through the process and seeing them become more balanced and able to take on things they/we never would have thought possible.

-An enormous thank you to Diane for sharing her inspiring story with us.
+An enormous thank you to Diane for sharing her inspiring story of coach training with us.

 How resilience coaching makes the difference: client case study

 A resilience coach is not exactly the same as an executive coach.
 There are two main differences.